How do I apply to the Graduate Economics Program?

 I only have a bachelor’s degree.
 May I apply for admission to the PhD program?

 Yes.
 Please see the Admissions page for more information about program prerequisites.

 Is it possible to have my application fee waived?

 The graduate economics program cannot waive your application fee.
 Only the NCSU Graduate School has that authority.
 The Graduate School generally will not waive the application fee, except in cases of documented financial need and special circumstances.
-If you would like to request a fee waiver, first submit your application and indicate that you will pay the fee by check.
-Next, contact Dr. David Shafer, email@example.com, for instructions.
+If you would like to request a fee waiver, please contact email@example.com.
 Unfortunately, international students are not eligible to receive an application fee waiver.

 In most cases, students receiving an assistantship are also eligible for the Graduate Student Support Plan (GSSP).
 The Graduate Student Support Plan is a highly competitive support package used to attract top students to NC State.
 Under the Plan, students who are supported on a teaching or research assistantship or a fellowship of at least $666.67 per month and who meet the minimum registration requirement receive (at no cost to the student) health insurance and payment of tuition.

 How do I apply for a research assistantship (RA) or a teaching assistantship (TA)?

 During the online application process, you will be given the opportunity to indicate your interest in being considered for a research or teaching assistantship.
 No additional materials are required for consideration for an RA or TA.
 If you are interested in departmental funding through an RA or TA, you must submit your completed application by January 1.